VA loans have no down payment and do not require mortgage insurance.

-One of the top benefits of condos if that they cost less than homes in the area.
-You are able to live in a more desirable location for less money than if you bought a home.
+One of the top benefits of condos is that they cost less than homes in the area.
+You can live in a more desirable location for less money than if you bought a home.

-The Condo’s HOA is typically in charge of carrying out these exterior maintenance chores, and may cover some indoor repairs as well.
-Having to do less upkeep will definitely sit well with most homeowners, and will be doubly valuable for active duty servicepersons.
+The Condo’s HOA is typically in charge of carrying out these exterior maintenance chores and may cover some indoor repairs as well.
+Having to do less upkeep will definitely sit well with most homeowners and be doubly valuable for active duty servicepersons.

 Not needed a lot of space

-Furthermore, condo projects typically have excellent security stemming from the use of potential gates, security guards, and being in close proximity to other residents.
-In many respects, military residents would have a feeling of safety that closely resembles living in a military base.
+Furthermore, condo projects typically have excellent security stemming from potential gates, security guards, and near other residents.
+In many respects, military residents would feel the safety that closely resembles living in a military base.

 HUD Approved Condos